Mohamed-Shabeer-KP/me/index.md

 - Learned REST API development, debugging, and application deployment practices

-## Projects
+## Projects & Contributions

+### REST API Development
+- Designed and developed RESTful APIs using ASP.NET Core
+- Implemented input validation, structured logging, and centralized error handling
+- Followed clean architecture principles for maintainable and scalable code
+- Tested endpoints using Postman and integrated them with frontend services

 ### Package Upgrade and Vulnerability Fix
-- Used an AI tool to identify outdated NuGet packages in a .NET project
+- Used an AI tool to identify outdated and vulnerable NuGet packages in a .NET project
+- Upgraded dependencies to secure versions while ensuring compatibility
-- Upgraded dependencies and resolved security vulnerabilities
+- Eliminated security vulnerabilities reported during code analysis

-### REST API Development
-- Built APIs using ASP.NET Core
-- Implemented validation, logging, and structured error handling
+- Verified fixes using build validation and testing workflows

+### Unit Testing and Code Quality
+- Developed unit tests using xUnit to improve code reliability and coverage
+- Used SonarQube to analyze code quality, detect bugs, and enforce best practices
+- Reduced code smells and improved maintainability through continuous analysis

+### Source Control and CI/CD Pipeline
+- Managed source code using Azure Repos with proper branching strategies
+- Configured CI/CD pipelines in Azure DevOps for automated build and deployment
+- Integrated code quality checks and test execution into the pipeline
+- Enabled faster and consistent delivery through automated workflows

 ## Skills